-MySQL Community 5.7 Server requires the Microsoft Visual C++ 2019 Redistributable Package to run on Windows platforms.
+MySQL 8.0 Server requires the Microsoft Visual C++ 2019 Redistributable Package to run on Windows platforms.
 Users should make sure the package has been installed on the system before installing the server.
 The package is available at the Microsoft Download Center.
+Additionally, MySQL debug binaries require Visual Studio 2019 to be installed.